3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 Programmers use Git so that they can keep the history of all the changes to their code.
 This means that they can rollback changes (or switch to older versions) as far back in time as they started using Git on their project.

 **EXERCISE:** Think about some version control tools or processes you've used.
 These could be formal processes imposed by a professor or manager, or a methods you've used personally.
-Direct message me if you'd like to share some of these verbally (I might just call on some of you) and/or write your answers in slack.
+Can anyone think of a version control example?

 #### Some jargon